Policy, Research, Grants & International

 The AAG Research Trust is seeking research applications that are Aboriginal and/or Torres Strait Islander led with older Aboriginal and/or Torres Strait Islander people and their communities, and has separate guidelines to support this.
 This focus is supported and informed by the AAG Aboriginal & Torres Strait Islander Ageing Advisory Group (ATSIAAG) and Aboriginal and Torres Strait Islander and non-Indigenous researchers working in this area.

 Grants available next year (subject to confirmation)

-*At the discretion of the AAG Research Trust and Dementia Australia Research Foundation, this funding may be used to expand the number of grants that can be funded under the RM Gibson Program with $7,000 awarded to a quality and fundable application with a substantive dementia focus.
+An additional grant of $7,000 for 18 months for an application with a substantive dementia focus may be funded as part of a partnership between the AAG Research Trust and Dementia Australia Research Foundation.
+At the discretion of the AAG Research Trust and Dementia Australia Research Foundation, this funding may be used to expand the number of grants that can be funded under the RM Gibson Program to a quality and fundable application.

 The 2022 funding round will be run in parallel with the 2022 Strategic Innovation Program Please note that applicants cannot apply for both of these funding rounds.
 There is no limit as to how many times a person may be listed as a co-researcher in another person's application.

 On 11th February 2021 we held a free webinar providing hints and tips for applying to funding programs, along with an insight into the structure and workings of the AAG Research Trust and its Grant award processes.
 Our live Q&A panel were then able to answer questions from our audience of potential applicants.